Jackson Health System has resumed normal operations at a majority of its facilities.

 A medical foster parent is any licensed foster parent who is willing and able to learn how to care for a child with medical needs.
 In order for parents to qualify, they must complete a 40-hour medical foster parenting training course, which teachers them to understand and learn how to tend to the needs of medically complex children and their families.
 The program does not require their parents to have any previous healthcare experience and provides training for each child placed in their home.

 To learn more about how to become a medical foster parent, call 305-585-7590.Back to Top

 Miami HEAT Home Court for Teens

-Many adolescents suffer from common, but serious, medical problems or traumas that require short-term hospitalization in order for them to recover.
-At Holtz Children’s, these teens — most suffering from high or unrelenting fevers, respiratory problems, asthma, broken bones, diarrhea, or pneumonia — are cared for in the Miami HEAT Home Court for Teens unit.
+Pediatric transplant patients require complex care that requires both short-term and/ or long-term hospitalization.
+At Holtz Children’s Hospital, these patients are either awaiting transplantation or receiving care following their transplantation in the Miami HEAT Home Court for Transplant Patients unit (PTSU).
 Recently renovated, the unit provides a warm and welcoming environment that becomes a home-away-from-home for our young patients and their families.
 Parents and guardians are welcome to stay with their children while they are in the hospital.
-The unit features private and semi-private rooms with a cot and bathroom facilities for our patients’ families.
-Fortunately, most of the patients in the unit can be treated and sent home in less than a week.
-But others with more complicated illnesses may require longer hospitalization.
-In this case, Holtz Children’s offers support services and programs to help families cope with their child’s condition.
+The unit features private rooms with sleeper couches, recliners, and bathroom facilities for our patients’ families.
+PTSU specializes in providing the highest quality of care to children receiving solid organ transplants of the heart, intestines, kidney, liver, lungs, and/or pancreas.
+Furthermore, the unit is the only facility in the southeastern United States that performs multi-visceral transplants.
+The patients and their families receive a multi-disciplinary approach due to the complexity of their conditions.
+Holtz Children’s offers support services and programs to help families cope with their child’s condition.